Åre: History

 In the 12th century the Åre Old Church was built.
 Saint Olaf the Holy is a historical figure who has influenced the village and for centuries pilgrims passed through the village on their way to Trondheim.
 Sami people settled in the mid-17th century to take advantage of good reindeer pasture.
 In the 18th and 19th century the copper mines in Fröå were important industries.
 Tourism started to grow with the establishment of a railroad in 1882, and Åre's first Grand Hotel was erected in 1896.
 The kings of Sweden and Norway came to stay in Åre and Storlien for recreational purposes since the 19th century.

 Geography

 Åre is situated in Åredalen (Åre Valley), approximately 400 m AMSL at the coastline of Åresjön lake.
-Through Åre goes the European route E14 and the Mittbanan railway, connecting the larger towns Östersund and Trondheim.
+The European route E14 and the Mittbanan railway pass through Åre, connecting the larger towns Östersund and Trondheim.

+Climate

+Åre has a subarctic climate (Dfc).

 Tourism

 Tourism in Åre started as King Oscar II in 1882 supervised construction of the Östersund–Trondheim railway.
 With this new railway, many people came to Åre to breathe the fresh air and to walk to the top of Åreskutan.
 They were soon known as "air-guests" (Sw. luftgäster).

 There was no hotel, but in 1888 Albin Wettergren opened a restaurant by the railway station.
 In 1891, Åre Tourist Station opened and even more guests were attracted to the village.

 A lady from Östersund saw this increasing tourism as a great opportunity to open a hotel and did so in 1895.
 It was called "Hotell Åreskutan".
 Albin Wettergren opened a hotel ("Grand Hotell") as well.
 These were only a few of all the hotels that were going to be founded in Åre.

 In 1910, the funicular Åre Bergbana was built and was the third one in Sweden after Skansens Bergbana in Stockholm (1898) and the one in Kiruna (1907).
 This was a more convenient way for the air-guests to reach the top of Åreskutan.

 In 2008, the hotel Copperhill Mountain Lodge opened on the top of the Förberget hill.
 Designed by American architect Peter Bohlin, it is the only mountain hotel in Scandinavia referred to as a "Design Hotel".